Rastafari: Grounding

 The term "grounding" is used among Rastas to refer to the establishment of relationships between like-minded practitioners.
-Groundings often take place in a commune or yard, and are presided over by an elder.
-The elder is charged with keeping discipline and can ban individuals from attending.
+Groundings often take place in a commune or yard, and are presided over by an elder, who is charged with keeping discipline and can ban individuals from attending.
 The number of participants can range from a handful to several hundred.
 Activities that take place at groundings include the playing of drums, chanting, the singing of hymns, and the recitation of poetry.
 Cannabis, known as ganja, is often smoked.
 Most groundings contain only men, although some Rasta women have established their own all-female grounding circles.

-One of the central activities at groundings is "reasoning".
+A central activity at groundings is "reasoning".
 This is a discussion among assembled Rastas about the religion's principles and their relevance to current events.
 These discussions are supposed to be non-combative, although attendees can point out the fallacies in any arguments presented.
 Those assembled inform each other about the revelations that they have received through meditation and dream.
 Each contributor is supposed to push the boundaries of understanding until the entire group has gained greater insight into the topic under discussion.
 In meeting together with like-minded individuals, reasoning helps Rastas to reassure one another of the correctness of their beliefs.
 Rastafari meetings are opened and closed with prayers.
 These involve supplication to Jah for the vulnerable and needy, calls for the destruction of the Rastas' enemies, and closing statements of adoration.

 Princes shall come out of Egypt, Ethiopia shall stretch forth her hand unto God.
 Oh thou God of Ethiopia, thou God of divine majesty, thy spirit come within our hearts to dwell in the parts of righteousness.
 That the hungry be fed, the sick nourished, the aged protected, and the infant cared for.
 Teach us love and loyalty as it is in Zion.